JSFoundation/TAC/Applications/arc.md

 3. Demonstrates alignment with the project values
 4. Agrees to the Code of Conduct and Contribution Guidelines

-##Current Tooling and Infra
+## Current Tooling and Infra

 - Github
 - Codeship
 - npm

-## Project Collaborators and Maintainers
+## Initial Project Collaborators and Maintainers

 - Angelina Fabbro
 - Brian LeRoux